euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 represents only 20% of the time, while 40% is spent in transfers from central memory to device memory.
 All vendors are currently working on an unifed memory space, which will be available for OpenCL2.0, it will reduce the time spent in transfers and simplify programming.

-.. table:: OpenCl profiling of the integration on a GeForce Titan running on a dual Xeon 5520. :label:`profile`
+.. table:: OpenCl profiling of the integration of a Pilatus 1M image on a GeForce Titan running on a dual Xeon 5520. :label:`profile`

                                  +-----------------+---------+
                                  |  ai.intergate1d | 2.030ms |